djfoley01/shortbread/challenge/helm-chart/readme.md

 ## Helm Chart

-Included is a Helm 3 chart for shortbread
+Included is a Helm 3 chart for shortbread and a modified postgres helm chart for postgresql 9.6.5 that works with kube 1.16+

 - Install Helm
 ```brew install helm```